Access and facilities for people with disabilities

 Concessionary tickets (adult weekend tickets only)

-Prices are tiered this year and like all other tickets, when they’re gone they’re gone.
+Prices are tiered and like all other tickets, when they’re gone they’re gone.
 Please continue reading to find out if you qualify.
 Details below have changed since the previous festival.

 Salop Mobility will also be on site (next to the stewards’ office) with wheelchairs and mobility scooters/power chairs to hire from £10 per day.